17 Best Things to Do in Stowe, Vermont

 10. Drive the Stowe Scenic Auto Road

-The Stowe Scenic Auto Road is a tourist-friendly toll road that weaves its way up to near the summit of Mount Mansfield.
-From the top, you can enjoy views of the Adirondack Mountains and the Lake Champlain Valley.
+The Stowe Scenic Auto Road is a toll road that winds its way up Mount Mansfield, almost to the summit.
+Once you reach the top, you’ll have sweeping views of the Adirondack Mountains and the Lake Champlain Valley.

 11. Explore Stowe Mountain Resort